Longlin Various Nationalities Autonomous County: Demographics

-Vital Statistics
+Vital statistics

 As of 2010, the county had a crude birth rate of 20.04 per 1,000, and a crude death rate of 5.37 per 1,000, giving the county a rate of natural increase of 14.67 per 1,000.

 Ethnic groups

-Zhuang People
+Zhuang people

-The Zhuang People of Longlin have various cultural similarities to the Yue people who historically inhabited the area, including the use of bronze drums, as well as various autonyms.
+The Zhuang people of Longlin have various cultural similarities with the Yue people who historically inhabited the area, including the use of bronze drums, as well as various autonyms.
 The towns of Xinzhou, Tianshengqiao, and Pingban, as well as Zhebao Township and Gebu Township all have significant Zhuang populations.

-Miao People
+Miao people

 The county is home to six different groups of Miao people: